 Transforaminal Lumbar Interbody Fusion (TLIF)

-Prospective, Randomized, Controlled, Blinded Pivotal Study In Subjects Undergoing A Transforaminal Lumbar Interbody Fusion (TLIF) At One Or Two Levels Using Infuse™ Bone Graft and The Capstone™ Spinal System With Posterior Supplemental Fixation For The Treatment Of Symptomatic Degenerative Disease Of The Lumbosacral Spine
+Prospective, Randomized, Controlled, Blinded Pivotal Study In Subjects Undergoing A Transforaminal Lumbar Interbody Fusion (TLIF) At One Or Two Levels Using Infuse™ Bone Graft With an Intervertebral Body Fusion Device and Posterior Supplemental Fixation For The Treatment Of Symptomatic Degenerative Disease Of The Lumbosacral Spine

-Degenerative Disease of the Lumbosacral Spine Infuse™ Bone Graft (Infuse™) Capstone™ Spinal System and Medtronic posterior Fixation Systems
+Degenerative Disease of the Lumbosacral Spine, Infuse™ Bone Graft (Infuse™), Intervertebral body fusion device and Medtronic posterior Fixation Systems

 You can join if…